-Refreshable PDB is a new features introduced in 12.2 .
+Refreshable PDB is a new feature introduced in Oracle database from 12.2 onwards i.e 12.2/18c/19c .
 It builds upon hot clone capability in Oracle Database 12.2.

 It basically means we can refresh the remote PDB from source PDB on regular intervals by just applying the incremental redo

 This feature eliminates the need to re-create a cloned environment from scratch and also ensures that a cloned PDB can be periodically synchronized with source changes.
 This feature significantly reduces the time to provision a cloned copy of PDBs

 The intended use case of Refreshable PDB is as a “golden master” database.
 That is, a database from which individual developers take clones – typically, and most efficiently snapshot clones (which can be created in seconds or minutes even for very large databases).